erhant/project-euler/ethernaut/06-Delegation.md

 When we call Delegation contract with this, it will go to fallback function.
 There, a delegatecall is made with `msg.data` as the parameter, so it will call `pwn` function of Delegate.

 The actual exploit has to do with storage.
 Notice that both contracts have `address public owner` at their first slot in storage.
 When you use `delegatecall`, the caller's storage is active and the callee can update it, with respect to the slots.
 As we see, `pwn` updates `owner` and this in effect updates the caller's storage value at the same slot, which is again the owner address.

+The storage variable assignment within `pwn` therefore effects the contract which made `delegatecall`, and we become the owner.